 Nate Bellinger earned a B.S. in Natural Resource Studies from the University of Massachusetts before moving to Oregon.
 After spending three years working as a firefighter, a ski instructor, and a rafting guide, Nate returned to school and earned a Master’s degree in Geography from the University of Oregon.
 His thesis documented the social and environmental impacts of Ecuador’s commercial tuna fishing industry.
 In 2014 Nate graduated from the University of Oregon School of Law with a concentration in public interest environmental and natural resources law.
 Nate began volunteering with Our Children’s Trust before law school and was hired as the Climate Law Fellow upon his graduation from law school.
 In his free time Nate enjoys trail running, backpacking, canoeing, and working in his garden.

 Meg Ward graduated from University of Oregon in 2010 with a B.S. in Environmental Studies before joining Our Children's Trust in early 2011.
-As an undergrad, Meg took part in the Environmental Leadership Program and spent time developing and implementing lesson plans in low-income middle schools across Eugene, Oregon.
-She also spent six months studying environmental planning at University of Tampere, in Tampere, Finland.
-At Our Children's Trust, Meg leads communication strategy and works closely with the amazing young people behind the legal actions to elevate their important voices within the climate movement and beyond.
-Always with a book in tow, Meg spends her time away from the screen in the outdoors in and around San Francisco, and enjoys bringing people together through dinner parties and weekend camping trips.
+As an undergrad, Meg was involved in the Environmental Leadership Program where she devoted her time to developing and implementing science curriculum in low-income schools across Eugene, Oregon.
+Before graduating, she spent six months studying environmental planning at the University of Tampere, in Tampere, Finland.
+At Our Children's Trust, Meg leads the communications team and works closely with the young people behind the legal actions to elevate their important voices within the climate movement and beyond.
+Always with a book in tow, Meg spends her time away from the screen in the outdoors surrounding San Francisco, and enjoys bringing people together through dinner parties and weekend camping trips.

 Matt McRae graduated from the College of Natural Resources at Utah State University with a B.S. in Environmental Studies.
 Matt spent eight years as a local government Climate and Energy Analyst developing climate action plans, conducting greenhouse gas inventories, evaluating climate policy, and implementing climate actions.
 Prior to working for local government, Matt worked for the National Park Service for nine years.
 Matt is the Climate Policy Strategist for Our Children's Trust.
 His work involves researching and developing the climate actions and policies necessary to achieve a stable climate.
 In his free time, you’ll find Matt with his family hiking, canoeing, and sailing.

 Coreal Riday-White received a B.A. in Community Studies from the University of California at Santa Cruz, before going on to work as a mental health counselor and special education instructor for youth group homes in California and Oregon.
 After backpacking across both South and Central America, Coreal returned to school, earning a J.D. from the City University of New York, School of Law.
 While at CUNY, he completed the mediation clinic, mediating cases in Queens Civil and Small Claims and the EEOC.
 After law school Coreal and his wife moved to San Francisco, where Coreal joined a small civil litigation firm, primarily representing cities in connection with environmental claims.
-Coreal joined the OCT team in the Fall of 2015, primarily to manage the YouCAN program.
-Now a father of two, and as eager as ever to discover a hidden trail or open ball field, Coreal is thrilled to be back living and working in Eugene.
+Coreal joined the OCT team in the Fall of 2015.
+In addition to managing OCT's YouCAN Program, Coreal heads our federal trial mobilization efforts and is our point person for individual and organizational partnerships.

 After graduation from the University of California, Santa Barbara in 1998 and the Arizona State University School of Law in 2001, where she served as co-executive editor of Jurimetrics: The Journal of Law, Science and Technology, she clerked for the Hon.
 John C. Gemmill on the Arizona Court of Appeals.
 She has served as an Honors Attorney for the U.S. Department of Transportation, In-House Legal Counsel for the Snoqualmie Indian Tribe, and Staff Attorney for the Western Environmental Law Center.
 Her environmental law practice focuses on reducing pollution from industrial agricultural operations, protecting and enhancing instream flows for people and fish, and fighting climate change on behalf of young people and future generations.
-Andrea is licensed to practice law in Washington and Oregon and is admitted to practice in the U.S. District Courts for the Eastern and Western Districts of Washington, Oregon, Montana, and Northern California, the U.S. Court of Appeals for the Ninth Circuit and Tenth Circuit, the Snoqualmie Tribal Court, the Lummi Indian Nation Tribal Court and the Muckleshoot Tribal Court.
-In 2016, Seattle Met Magazine recognized her legal work representing youth in the Washington Atmospheric Trust Litigation case in King County Superior Court against the Washington Department of Ecology, and named her part of their “Perfect Party,” which includes the “month’s most interesting locals and newsmakers.”
+Andrea is licensed to practice law in Washington and Oregon and is admitted to practice in the U.S. Supreme Court, the U.S. Court of Appeals for the Ninth Circuit and Tenth Circuit, U.S. District Courts for the Eastern and Western Districts of Washington, Oregon, Montana, and Northern California, the Snoqualmie Tribal Court, the Lummi Indian Nation Tribal Court and the Muckleshoot Tribal Court.
+In 2016, Seattle Met Magazine recognized her legal work representing youth in the Washington climate change case in King County Superior Court against the Washington Department of Ecology (Foster v.
+Ecology), and named her part of their “Perfect Party,” which includes the “month’s most interesting locals and newsmakers.”
 Andrea is Senior Attorney at Our Children's Trust, where she serves as co-counsel on the constitutional youth climate lawsuit against the federal government, Juliana v.
 United States, and as lead counsel on the constitutional youth climate lawsuits against the state of Washington, Aji v.
 State of Washington, and the state of Florida, Reynolds v.
 State of Florida.

 Andrew Welle graduated from Indiana University in 2008 with a B.A. in philosophy.
 He earned his J.D. at the University of Oregon School of Law, graduating in 2013 with a concentration in public interest environmental law.
 Following law school, Andrew worked as an associate in a nationwide law firm for two years before accepting a post-graduate fellowship with the University of Oregon School of Law's Environmental and Natural Resource Center, where his scholarship focused on the intersection of multinational trade agreements, environmental sovereignty, and the Public Trust Doctrine.
 Following his fellowship, Andrew worked with Eugene-based Blue River Law on Endangered Species Act, NEPA, Clean Water Act, and Freedom of Information suits on behalf of citizen groups, and on additional matters as a sole practitioner, including representing the League of Women Voters of the United States and the League of Women Voters of Oregon as amici in Our Children's Trust's federal case.
 In his free time, Andrew enjoys multi-day backpacking trips, trail running, exploring Oregon, and playing guitar and piano.